oracle-livelabs/database/datapump-xtts-migration/09-final-backup-restore/final-backup-restore.md

     ```
     </details>

 6. Since you verified the contents of the Data Pump parameter file, you can now start the real import.
 Re-use the `impdp.sh` command line but switch to *run* mode.
+When prompted for a password, enter *oracle*.

     ```
     <copy>